-The Postgres pg_is_in_recovery() function is a boolean function that reports the recovery state of a database.
+The Postgres pg\is\in\recovery() function is a boolean function that reports the recovery state of a database.
 The function returns true if the database is in recovery, or false if the database is not in recovery.
-When an agent starts, it connects to the local database and invokes the pg_is_in_recovery() function.
-If the server responds true, the agent assumes the role of standby; if the server responds false, the agent assumes the role of master.
+When an agent starts, it connects to the local database and invokes the pg\is\in\recovery() function.
+If the server responds true, the agent assumes the role of standby; if the server responds false, the agent assumes the role of primary.
 If there is no local database, the agent will assume an idle state.